 Self-Guided Tours ($7/student) - Self-guided tours are available for groups of up to 200 students.
 Guide students around the museum on your own.
 Volunteer museum docents (brown vests) are often around the museum to answer questions.

-Education Program + Guided Tour* ($10/student) - An education program with a guided tour is available for groups of up to 60 students.
-Groups do one of the education programs for about an hour and then tour the museum with a volunteer docent or museum staff for an additional hour.
+Education Program + Guided Tour ($11/student) - An education program with a guided tour is available for groups of up to 60 students.
+Groups do one of the education programs for about an hour and then tour the museum with a volunteer docent or museum staff member for an additional hour.

-If you have questions about the Education Programs, please contact Linda Anderson, Education Enrichment Coordinator, landerson@nuclearmuseum.org or Lisa Guida, Director of Education, lguida@nuclearmuseum.org.
+If you have questions about the Education Programs, please contact Linda Anderson, Education Enrichment Coordinator, landerson@nuclearmuseum.org

 We welcome groups of all ages and sizes!
 Groups of 10 to 180 students can design a program to suit their needs with the help of our staff.
 Your program can include but is not limited to, the activities listed below.
 Small group programs (10-59 students) typically last about an hour.
 Large group programs (60-180 students) typically consist of a variety of 20-minute activity rotations.